orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 It has an LCD display, capable of displaying 5 digits(with a little walking man between them).

-Internally it uses a Hitachi “H8/3292″ MicroController.
+Internally the RCX uses a Hitachi “H8/3292″ MicroController.

 The output ports can output 9v, and use PWM techniques to control motors speeds.
-It does not adjust the actual voltage output – so take this into account when driving circuits from it.
+The RCX motor ports do not adjust the actual voltage output – so take this into account when driving circuits from these ports.

-It uses three MLX10402CA motor controller chips(one for each port).
+The RCX uses three MLX10402CA motor controller chips(one for each port).

 ## Inside The RCX